radiomic/METRICS-E3/docs/Testing (Item 26-27)/Item 26.md

 Example #1 presents a study with a randomly selected holdout “internal validation cohort”.
 This equates to an internal test set.
 The authors in Example #2 recruited consecutive patients which they randomly split 3:1 to “validate” the model.
 Since the “validation” set came from the same population as the training set it is considered as “internal testing”.
 Example #3 refers to a study utilizing a training, a “validation” and a “test” set.
 In this case the “validation” set is used for internal testing and the “test” set for external testing.

 ### Specifics about the negative examples
 Example #4 relies solely on cross-validation within the training data.
-It lacks a separate, independent holdout dataset drawn from the same source (St. Metropolis Hospital) to serve as a dedicated internal test set.
+It lacks a separate, independent holdout dataset drawn from the same source to serve as a dedicated internal test set.

 In Example #5, the test set comes from a different institution (RMC-B) than the training set (UHC-A).
 This constitutes external testing, not internal testing, as the test data is not sampled from the same source population as the training data.

 ### Recommendations for appropriate scoring
 When evaluating radiomics papers, care needs to be taken to understand which parts of the population have been used for training, internal or external testing.
 In any case the test set comes from the same place or cohort as the training set, the study should be scored positive in the “internal testing” item.

 Cross-validation is a method for model tuning and performance estimation within the training process and does not constitute an internal or external test.
 On the other hand, nested cross-validation can satisfy internal testing if it includes distinct phases for training, validation, and final testing.
 In such cases, the final test set in the outer loop can be considered an internal test set.

 ### References